brunovmartini/fastapi-tasks/README.md

 # Evoluum Tasks

-O **Evoluum Tasks** é o sistema responsável pelo cadastro de tarefas de usuários.
+**Fast-API-Tasks** is a web application created with Fast API for managing users and tasks.

-### Requisitos 🗒️
+### Requirements 🗒️

 - Python 3.10.12.
-A sugestão é usar o [pyenv](https://github.com/pyenv/pyenv) para instalar o interpretador Python com mais facilidade na versão desejada.
+It is recommended to use [pyenv](https://github.com/pyenv/pyenv) to install the desired Python interpreter version more easily.
-- Instalação de bibliotecas.
+- Installation of libraries.
-- Arquivo .env criado na raiz do diretório com as variáveis de ambiente.
+- A .env file created in the root directory with the environment variables.

 ---

-### Arquitetura e Stack 🛠️
+### Architecture and Stack 🛠️

-A arquitetura utilizada é baseada na Clean Architecture, em que a camada de banco de dados e APIs são isolados das regras de negócios.
+The architecture used is based on Clean Architecture, where the database and API layers are isolated from the business rules.
-Principais frameworks e bibliotecas:
+Main frameworks and libraries:

 - FastAPI
 - Pydantic